cadesalaberry/python-test-chambers/test_chamber_03/FEEDBACK.md

-downgrading to django 2.2 due to `no such function: lwgeom_version` This error is not present in docker, continuing with docker Mmm just realized the POST should accept bulk and single elements
+downgrading to django 2.2 due to `no such function: lwgeom_version` This error is not present in docker, continuing with docker Mmm just realized the POST should accept bulk and single elements Just discovered djangorestframework-gis which might have saved my ass... for next time I guess